No. 15 St. John's builds a huge early lead and beats Georgetown 66-41 for its 7th straight win

 Takeaways

-St. John’s: This team is good enough to come back from down 16 in the second half, as it did against Xavier, or hang on after building a big lead.
-The path to a first NCAA Tournament appearance since 2019 is clear in Pitino’s second season in charge in Queens.
+St. John’s: The path to its first NCAA Tournament appearance since 2019 is clear in Pitino’s second season in Queens.
+St. John’s has its highest ranking in the AP Top 25 poll since the week of Dec.
+29, 2014.
+The Red Storm jumped five spots after rallying to beat Xavier in overtime last week.

-Georgetown: Scoring continues to be an issue for coach Ed Cooley's bunch.
+Georgetown: Scoring is an issue for coach Ed Cooley's bunch.
 The Hoyas failed to reach 70 points for an eighth consecutive game, the program's longest such stretch since 2005-06, and 41 was their lowest total of the season.

 After Georgetown got within 15, Aaron Scott ended a scoring drought of over four minutes for St. John's by making a 3-pointer with 5:04 remaining.